 We are keeping entertained with this cute little bunny puppet.
 If you are looking for easy Easter crafts look no further.
 There is just a little bit of sewing required to make this hand puppet, making it a good beginning sewing project for kids if they are just learning to sew.

-Or, whip up the puppet bodies ahead of time, and then let kids decorate the faces themselves.
+You might even whip up the puppet bodies ahead of time, and then let kids decorate the faces themselves.
 And don’t forget to have a puppet show – these bunny rabbits can entertain a crowd.
 What a great way to make your Easter Dinner fun!

 How to make a bunny puppet